jooni91/advent-of-code-2020/src/Solutions/Day04/README.md

 ﻿# Day 4: Passport Processing
-I was thinking about 2 options of solving this; Make use of the ASP.NET MVC Data Annotations and validation or just create my own.
-I've went with the later.
+I was thinking about 2 options for solving this; Make use of the ASP.NET MVC Data Annotations and validation or just create my own.
+I've chosen the latter.
 But I am still not sure if it was the best choice.
 Well, at least it worked right? :stuck_out_tongue_winking_eye:

 ### Personal Stats for the Day
 **Part 1**